open-contracting/cardinal-rs/README.md

 threshold = 0.5
 ```

 The indicator's value is the ratio.
-(If the same contracting process has submitted bids from multiple marked tenderers, the ratio is an arbitrary tenderer's ratio.)

 This indicator assumes that ``buyer/id``, ``procuringEntity/id`` and ``bids/details/tenderers/id`` are stable across contracting processes. [#32](https://github.com/open-contracting/cardinal-rs/issues/32)